AshleyGNC/Microprocessors-DRAGON12-Light-Trainer/README.md

-# Microprocessors-DRAGON12-Light-Trainer
+# Microprocessors-Assembly
+Technology: DRAGON12-Light-Trainer
+IDE: MGTEK MiniIDE
-Project: Design a program that allows for user/hardware interaction.
+Project Description: Design a complete program that allows for user/hardware interaction.

-Singles Ping-Pong Game
+Project Title: Singles Ping-Pong Game

 Project Overview
 Using the LED lights in the dragon board, a light will bounce within each boundary, and the player